US pediatric clinic universe, mapped

 How is your pediatric data different from the AAP membership directory?

 Clinician membership directories are organized by individual pediatrician.
 Our dataset is organized by practice location and surfaces the owner, managing partner, or administrator who actually signs the vendor contract.
-We refresh monthly against the universe of US small businesses, so closures, mergers, and PE roll-ups land in the dataset within the cycle, not the following year.
+We refresh on a rolling monthly schedule against the universe of US small businesses, so closures, mergers, and PE roll-ups land in the dataset within the cycle, not the following year.

 See the pediatric practice owner dataset before you pay for it.